Medical Cannabis Information for Patients

-Please read this document, which has important information and warnings about use of medical cannabis.
+This document has important information and warnings about use of medical cannabis.
 You should consider this information before enrolling and while you are enrolled in the program.
 Health care practitioners will exercise special scrutiny and care before recommending medical cannabis to members of certain groups for which there is more robust evidence to suggest potential risks associated with medical cannabis use.
 These groups include:

 - Infants and children.

-- Annual Re-Enrollment for Patients
+- Annual Re-enrollment for Patients

 *The patient enrollment fee is due on an annual basis.

 - Medical Cannabis Products

 Click on the links below to see the range of products available.